Katie McDermott For Anne Arundel District 6

 - Protect communities from irresponsible over-development

-- Advance comprehensive and coordinated housing solutions
+- Advance comprehensive and coordinated housing solutions for long-term affordability

 - Improve transportation planning and reduce congestion impacts